JacobStewart64/CSerializer/README.md

 RESTRICTIONS:

-This only works for structs (soon to be classes as well).
-The structs must be plain old data.
+The structs/classes must be plain old data.
 It does not know the difference between data members and methods.

 It is not possible to properly generate code for a pointer to an array